 [We were] met with shouts and singing… celebrating because they are hungry and they are about to be fed. … An older woman smiled as she thanked us, ‘We were going to be hungry but God knew.’

 We have a daughter who is a junior in college and a son who will soon be a freshman, and I am very thankful for the annual allowance the IMB provides towards our children’s college education.

-Missionaries trips are a product of the church’s vanity.
-It’s a way to fluff their ego.
+Missionaries trips are a product of the church’s need for members.
 For individuals, it’s a way to fool themselves into thinking they’re doing good and helping people.
 For others, it’s about personal gain (scholarships, employment, etc).
 One thing is beyond any doubt, though, and that is that missionary trips do far more harm than good.

 What do you think of missionaries?
 Have you ever been on a mission trip?
 Let me know in the comments.